UEC-InabaLab/KokoroChat/README.md

 - Flags for ethical concern checks (optional)
 - Predicted topic label (automatically annotated by GPT-4o-mini)

+👉 See the `kokorochat_dialogues` folder for the complete dataset.

 ## 📂 Access on Hugging Face

-You can access our full dataset and fine-tuned models via Hugging Face:
+You can also access our full dataset and fine-tuned models via Hugging Face:

 - 📁 **Dataset**: [kokorochat-dataset](https://huggingface.co/datasets/your-username/kokorochat)